reactwg/react-native-releases/docs/roles-and-responsibilities.md

 # Release Roles & Responsibilities

-Here we set guidelines to apply the "dividi et impera" approach to React Native releases: it is an involved process and we need to clarify the work to allow for easier rotations of folks in various positions.
+We have a  "dividi et impera" approach to React Native releases.
+The "release crew" is composed of generally 2 folks from Meta and 2+ from the community.

-In a standard situation, we expect that the Release Crew is composed of 2+2 releasers (two people from the community, two from Meta).
+General division of work is
+- Meta releasers handle any active release candidate / latest stable
+    - These often need more internal coordination
+- Community releasers handle older stable release patches
+    - These often don't need as many patches

+Below we outline more specifics of each role

 ---